vegawidget/altair/CONTRIBUTING.md

 The first digit indicates the maturity of this package's API.
 For the time being, it will be `0`.
 When we feel it is time, we will increment the first digit to agree with the first digit of the Altair release, currently `2`.

-The second digit will be incremented upon each CRAN release.
-This will also be given a GitHub release tag.
+The second digit will be incremented upon each CRAN release and assigned a GitHub release tag.

 The third digit will be incremented with each change of the `master` branch.
 Each change of the master branch will be assigned a git tag, so we will not do this lightly.